 Not without a reason, I must say.
 As traveling through backwaters of Kerala gives you a unique chance to see and experience another side of India.
 Beautiful, green and so different from anything else.

-What makes a tour through this system of canals and lakes even more desirable is that’s not something made only for tourists.
-And it’s not the case like with most of historical monuments and buildings, significant and important hundreds of years ago, but more like just another building nowadays.
+What makes a tour through this system of canals and lakes even more desirable is that it’s not something made only for tourists.
+And it’s not the case like with most of the historical monuments and buildings, significant and important hundreds of years ago, but more like just another building nowadays.
 Sorry, I’m not a fan of historical buildings!

 Backwaters of Kerala are used by local people nowadays as they were used centuries ago.
 In some parts of Kerala, like in Kollam region, there are more waterways than roads.
 People living there depend on this canal and lake system.
 People are traveling around by boats.
 They are transporting all kind of things by boats.
 Children go to school by boats.
 And the list goes on.